DavidKHahn/Algorithms-DS/MasterTheCodingIntervew: DS + Algorithms/Algorithms/Searching&BFS&DFS/README.md

  - We want to go as deep as possible with DFS starting from left then to the right hence depth first.
  - If you have an idea or know target node is closer to bottom of tree than DFS is better than BFS since it'll search with the deep depths.

  - Pros: Less memory, Does Path exist?
-(Determining whether a path exists between node and source).
+(Determining whether a path exists between nodes).
  - Cons: Can get slow (not good at finding shortest path).

 - Breadth First Search/Traversal:
+ - Graph Traversals -> BFS (peer2peer networks, Google Maps, Amazon's recommendations)
  - Time complexity is O(n)
  - Hash Tables aren't ordered which is why Trees/Graphs are used often when we want to search nodes or visit every node.
  - Represents a lot of data that models the real world.